Fantasy Football Rankings 2025: IDP defensive back tiers 3.0

 One of the prime examples of an ideal late-round target at the position is Will Harris, who is the likely bet to step into Dan Quinn’s strong safety role that allowed Jeremy Chinn to play 41% of his defensive snaps in the box last season and deliver over 100 total tackles.
 Harris isn’t the known commodity or past high-end producer at the position, but he absorbs an ideal role for IDP that can help make him the perfect value pick in drafts this season.

 At the cornerback position, Andru Phillips enters 2025 coming off an exceptional rookie season as a tackler, as he finished as the position’s leader in tackles versus expected without playing a full-time role.
 Phillips’ role should only grow in Year 2 as the team’s primary nickel corner, which puts him in an ideal position to continue racking up tackles at a high rate.
-Phillips has room to grow, not just in terms of playing time but in the big play department as well, as he's generated just 14.5% of his IDP points from non-tackles last season and still averaged 10.6 points per game (CB24).
+Phillips has room to grow, not just in terms of playing time but in the big play department as well, as he generated just 14.5% of his IDP points from non-tackles last season and still averaged 10.6 points per game (CB24).

-TIER 4: Deep league options
+Tier 4: Deep league options

 RANKPOS.
 RANKPLAYERTEAM